-The robot starts in the center standing on the center point and facing one of the two goals.
-A ball is placed 1.5 times the ball diameter outside of the field around one of the end points of the halfway line.
+The robot starts in the center standing on the center point and facing one of the two goals on a penalty mark facing the opposite goal.
+A black pole is placed randomly inside the center circle at the beginning of each trial.
+A ball is placed 1.5 times the ball diameter outside of the field around within 30 cm of one of the end points of the halfway line.
 The ball is placed at least 30 cm away from the nearest pole.
-The robot must go to the ball and throw it back into the field.
-Before the throw the ball may be moved by feet or picked up and carried towards the touch line.
+The robot must go to the ball and throw it back into the field to the black pole.
+Before the throw, the ball may be moved by feet or must be picked up and may be carried towards the touch line.
 At the moment of delivering the ball, the thrower:

-Figure 6: Throw-in challenge with example trajectories of the robot and the ball (not to scale).
-A possible motion of the ball is indicated by a gray, dash-dotted line.
+Figure 6: Throw-in challenge with example trajectories of the robot and the ball.
+The relevant distance between the black pole and the first impact point of the ball is indicated by a gray, dashed line.

-- faces the field of play, - has part of each foot either on the touch line or on the ground outside the touch line. - uses one or both hands, - delivers the ball from behind and over its head or, if the robot cannot perform this type of motion, it must perform the closest possible motion.
+- faces the field of play, - has part of each foot either on the touch line or on the ground outside the touch line, - uses one or both hands, - delivers the ball from behind and over its head or, if the robot cannot perform this type of motion, it must perform the closest possible motion.

 The robots are ranked by the distance the ball has been thrown into the field.
 It is measured on the line connecting the robot position at throw-in and the final position of the ball.
-The distance is taken from the intersection of this line with the center of the touch line.
+The distance is taken from the intersection of this line with the center of the touch line between the black pole and the point where the ball first touched the ground after the throw.